 From the water — whether on a boat tour, kayak or paddleboard — you can look straight down through the extraordinarily clear water and see the pebble mosaic covering the lake bottom, visible to depths of 10–15 feet on calm days.
 The colors are perhaps most striking from this angle.
 Boat tours guide →

-No collecting: Removing rocks from Glacier National Park is illegal under federal law.
-The colored pebbles on the beach are there for everyone to see — please leave them exactly where you found them.
+No collecting: Removing Rainbow Rocks from Glacier National Park is illegal under federal law.
+The colored stones on the beach are there for everyone to see — please leave them exactly where you found them.
 Penalties can be significant.

 The Bigger Picture — Glacier's Ancient Geology